 For the Cake: Preheat oven to 300°.
-Coat bottom of a 9-inch springform pan with cooking spray.
+Coat bottom of a 9-inch spring form pan with cooking spray.
 Set aside.
 Combine 1/2 cup granulated sugar, 1/2 cup brown sugar, water, and espresso in a large saucepan; stir well and bring to a boil.
 Remove from heat; add cocoa, salt, and chocolates, stirring with a whisk until chocolate melts.
 Stir in Kahlúa and egg yolks.
 Stir in flour; cool to room temperature.
 Set aside.

 Beat egg whites and cream of tartar at high speed of a mixer until foamy.
 Add 1/3 cup granulated sugar, 1 tablespoon at a time, beating until stiff peaks form.
 Gently fold one-fourth of egg white mixture into chocolate mixture; repeat procedure with remaining egg white mixture, one-fourth at a time.
 Spoon into prepared pan.
-Bake at 300° for 1 hour or until a wooden pick inserted in center comes out almost clean.
+Bake at 300° for 45 minutes to 1 hour or until a wooden pick inserted in center comes out almost clean.
 Cool completely on wire rack.
 Remove sides from pan; sift powdered sugar over cake.
 Garnish with raspberries.